The secret weapon for any professional translator? Translation memory software.

 With translation memory, even if you have a team of translators, you know the most important terms will be the same — saving you both time and money on re-translations.

-The best translation memory software in 2020
+The best translation memory software

 Today’s translation memory software tools are usually integrated within translation management systems (TMS) like Lokalise.
 The difference is that translation memory software alone is used by translators, while TMS integrates into the entire localization process and other translation tools and is used by project managers, engineers, and designers in addition to in-house or freelance translators.